department-of-veterans-affairs/va.gov-team/teams/DEPO/meeting-notes/incident-mitigation-planning.md

 - Do we want to go after a crowd-sourcing QA solution?
     - We could use an outside service since VA.gov is public, similar to Perigian
     - Maybe some AI methods as well
-- Deploy jobs to staging were backed up a ton, so you merged something into master and a couple hours later you look in staging and that merge has not appeared on staging yet.
+- Deploy jobs to staging were backed up a ton, so you merged something into main and a couple hours later you look in staging and that merge has not appeared on staging yet.
 So you look at staging and everything looks cool good on staging, but you haven't actually seen your merge there yet.
     - Staging here means we can have certain feature flags on that we don't want on on production.
-Staging = master, but not deployed once a day and with feature flags.
+Staging = main, but not deployed once a day and with feature flags.
     - Staging deploy goes at 9 am, people expect to see their stuff on staging at 10 am and then be able to check it prior to the 2 pm production deploy
-    - They're both master branch
+    - They're both main branch
 - We do have automated testing abilities to catch the things that have been issues lately, but the tests don't exist.
     - Well we do, but it's only a smoke test and we need to also have it as a build test